Friends for Life – Our Innovative Memory Care

 2. We build a dependable daily schedule in memory care.

 The best way to create a meaningful memory care schedule for your loved one with dementia is to set a steady rhythm for their day.
 We take what we’ve learned from their life story and continued interactions to build a functional schedule that begins the first thing in the morning and extends into overnight care.
 Your loved one can wake when they desire and begin the day with their favorite routine – like enjoying coffee with one sugar and two creams.
 You can have confidence that tomorrow morning, there will be coffee, and that their best friend knows the importance of that cup of coffee.
 Their daily schedule accounts for all self-care activities and provides time for your loved one’s favorite past times, whether that includes sitting on the porch after dinner, listening to big band music, or dancing.
 One of the main focuses of CaraVita Memory Care is to ensure that their daily lives still align with their preferred activities and past meaningful memories.

 3. We set the bar with a continuous stream of meaningful moments.

-We define quality of life for an Alzheimer’s and dementia client as “a continuous stream of meaningful moments.“ While a daily schedule is critical in providing comfort to people living with either early or late phase dementia, we take it a step further by focusing on including activities that your loved one wants to participate in.
+We define the quality of life for an Alzheimer’s and dementia client as “a continuous stream of meaningful moments.“ While a daily schedule is critical in providing comfort to people living with either early or late phase dementia, we take it a step further by focusing on including activities that your loved one wants to participate in.
 While dementia may rob a person of memories and abilities, it does not dampen a person’s spirit and soul.
 A person is still able to experience personal connections and daily joy.
 It is with this in mind that we connect with your loved one through participating in preferred daily activities and building joy for each day through a continuous stream of meaningful moments with best friends.

 4. We incorporate the art and science of care.